Brian-WY/ITCS8010_Assignment1/README.md

 ```bash
 pip install torch torchvision transformers datasets pillow numpy
 ```
+Ensure you have put the train and test folder of the images under data directory.

 ## For Inference
 Ensure you're under the same directory as main.py